SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

 The following protocols are supported to connect to the Edge device through remote access from the Cumulocity tenant:

 - Remote Desktop (VNC).
-See [Using VNC server to remotely access the Edge device](/guides/edge/usage/#accessing-the-edge-device-remotely-through-vnc).
+See [Accessing the Edge device remotely through VNC](/guides/edge/usage/#accessing-the-edge-device-remotely-through-vnc).
 	- Shares the desktop of the remote device
 	- Mouse and keyboard for interaction